intel/program-optimization-advice-exploration-scripts/README.md

 4. Go to the script directory `/path/to/working/codelet-extractor`.
 5. Ensure `spec_run = Talse` in `extractCodelet.py`
 6. Start container `./container/run-container.sh`.
+7. Make sure you source needed compiler scripts to set up the `PATH`, `LD_LIBRARY_PATH` and other variables.
-7. Run the Loop extractor
+8. Run the Loop extractor
    * Adapt the prefix variable in script to `/path/to/working`.
    * Run the python script under `/path/to/working/codelet-extractor` directory.
    ```